Indian economy warms in after-glow of Modi's triumph

 Months before Modi's victory, investors poured money into India confident that the business focused leader would win.

-Since taking office, Modi has initiated measures to minimise tax litigation, loosened caps on foreign investment in railway infrastructure and defence manufacturing, speeded up regulatory approvals and reduced bureaucratic discretion.
+Since taking office, Modi has initiated measures to minimize tax litigation, loosened caps on foreign investment in railway infrastructure and defense manufacturing, speeded up regulatory approvals and reduced bureaucratic discretion.

 Foreign capital inflows to India have risen markedly, making Indian shares the best performers in Asia this year.